 First, we are putting in place new rules on social contact.
 We have listened to feedback from the public and the police, and we are simplifying and strengthening the rules, making them easier to understand and easier to enforce.
 In England, from Monday, we are introducing the rule of six.
 Nobody should meet socially in groups of more than six, and if they do, they will be breaking the law.
 This will apply in any setting—indoors or outdoors, at home or in the pub.
 It replaces both the existing ban on gatherings of more than 30 and the current guidance on allowing two households to meet indoors.

 There will be some exemptions.
 For example, if a single household or support bubble is larger than six, they can still gather.
 Places of education and work are unaffected.
 Covid-secure weddings, wedding receptions and funerals can go ahead up to a limit of 30 people.
-Organised sport and exercise is exempt.
+Organised sport and exercise are exempt.

 These are not measures that we take lightly.
 I understand that for many they will mean changing long-awaited plans or missing out on precious moments with loved ones, but this sacrifice is vital to control the virus for the long term and save lives, and I vow that we will not keep these rules in place for any longer than we have to.